nyggus/rounding/README.md

 ```

 The package is simple to use, but you have to remember that when you're working with mutable objects, such as dicts or lists, rounding them will affect the original object; no such effect, of course, will occur for immutable types (e.g., tuples and sets).
 To overcome this effect, simply use `use_copy=True` in the above functions (not in `signif`).
-If you do so, the function will create a copy of the object and work on (and return) its deepcopy, not the original object.
+If you do so, the function will create a deep copy of the object, work on it, and return it; the original object will not be affected in any way.

-You can use `rounder` functions for rounding floats, but do remember that their behavior is slightly different than that of their `builtin` and `math` counterparts, as they do not throw an exception when a non-number object is used.
+You can use `rounder` functions for rounding floats, but do remember that their behavior is slightly different than that of their `builtin` and `math` counterparts, as the former, unlike the latter, do not throw an exception when a non-number object is used.

-You can round a list, a tuple, a set (including a frozenset), a double `array.array`, a dict, and even a class instance:
+You can round, for example, a list, a tuple, a set (including a frozenset), a double `array.array`, and a dict:

 ```python
 >>> r.round_object([1.122, 2.4434], 1)